MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-intro.md

 ## Scope of guidance

 Use this guidance to help meet the goals for ZTMM functions and make progress through maturity stages.
-It’s assumed organizations are, at least, at the **Traditional** stage.
+We assume organizations are, at least, at the **Traditional** stage.

 In the following sections, pillars are divided into function areas with tables that have the ZTMM journey stage descriptions with Microsoft guidance and recommendations.
 Use the tables to learn how Microsoft cloud services align to the ZTMM.
 Each function has guidance for maturity stages.
 For example, organizations that implement guidance at the **Optimal** stage, implemented **Advanced** stage guidance.